-with probability one. \end{proposition} This does not necessarily mean that $\widehat{T}_n(S_n)-T_n(\phi_n)$ and $\widehat{C}_n(S_n)-C_n(\phi_n)$ are also of the order $O(n^{-1})$.
-But in view of Corollary~\ref{cor:consistency functional}, it suffices to establish a separating ellipsoid property and uniform bounded support for the minimizing subsample.
-The latter result can be found in the appendix, whereas the separating ellipsoid property is stated in the next proposition. \begin{proposition} Let $S_n$ be a minimizing subsample for the MCD estimator and define corresponding ellipsoid $\widehat{E}_n=E(\widehat{T}_n(S_n),\widehat{C}_n(S_n),\widehat{r}_n(S_n))$.
-Then $S_n$ has exactly $\lceil n\gamma\rceil$ points, $S_n\subset \widehat{E}_n$ and $\widehat{E}_n$ only contains points of $S_n$. \end{proposition} This separating ellipsoid property is somewhat different from the one in Theorem~\ref{th:characterization} (for the empirical measure) and from the one in~\cite{butlerdaviesjuhn93}.
-The ellipsoid $\widehat{E}_n$ has the MCD estimators as center and covariance structure instead of the trimmed sample mean and covariance corresponding to the minimizing subsample excluding a point that is most outlying (see~\cite{butlerdaviesjuhn93}).
-The advantage of the characterization given in Proposition~\ref{prop:characterization estimator} is that integrating over $S_n$ or $\widehat{E}_n$ with respect to $P_n$ is the same, which will become very useful later on.
-We now have the following theorem. \begin{theorem} Suppose $P_0$ satisfies \eqref{eq:hyperprop} and that the MCD functional $\big(T_0(\phi_0),C_0(\phi_0)\big)$ is uniquely defined at~$P_0$.
-For $n\geq 1$, let $S_n$ be a minimizing subsample for the MCD estimator.
-Then \begin{itemize} \item[(i)] $\big(\widehat{T}_n(S_n),\widehat{C}_n(S_n)\big)\to\big(T_0(\phi_0),C_0(\phi_0)\big)$, with probability one. \end{itemize} If, in addition $P_0$ satisfies \eqref{eq:cond boundary}, then \begin{itemize} \item[(ii)] $\widehat{r}_n(S_n)\to r_0(\phi_0)$, with probability one. \end{itemize} \end{theorem} As a special case, where $P_0$ has a unimodal elliptically contoured density, we recover Theorem~3 in~\cite{butlerdaviesjuhn93}.
-With Theorems~\ref{th:continuity} and~\ref{th:consistency estimator} it turns out that the difference between the MCD estimator $\big(\widehat{T}_n(S_n),\widehat{C}_n(S_n)\big)$ and the MCD functional $\big(T_{n}(\phi_n),C_{n}(\psi_n)\big)$ indeed tends to zero with probability one.
+This separating ellipsoid property is somewhat different from the one in Theorem \ref{th:characterization} (for the empirical measure) and from the one in \cite{butlerdaviesjuhn93}.
+The ellipsoid $\widehat{E}_n$ has the MCD estimators as center and covariance structure instead of the trimmed sample mean and covariance corresponding to the minimizing subsample excluding a point that is most outlying (see \cite{butlerdaviesjuhn93}).
+The advantage of the characterization given in Proposition \ref{prop:characterization estimator} is that integrating over $S_n$ or $\widehat{E}_n$ with respect to $P_n$ is the same, which will become very useful later on.
+We now have the following theorem. \begin{theorem} Suppose $P_0$ satisfies \eqref{eq:hyperprop} and that the MCD functional $ (T_0(\phi_0),C_0(\phi_0) )$ is uniquely defined at $P_0$.
+For $n\geq1$, let $S_n$ be a minimizing subsample for the MCD estimator.
+Then \begin{enumerate}[(ii)] \item[(i)] $ (\widehat{T}_n(S_n),\widehat{C}_n(S_n) )\to (T_0(\phi _0),C_0(\phi_0) )$, with probability one. \end{enumerate} If, in addition $P_0$ satisfies \eqref{eq:cond boundary}, then \begin{enumerate}[(ii)] \item[(ii)] $\widehat{r}_n(S_n)\to r_0(\phi_0)$, with probability one. \end{enumerate} \end{theorem}

+As a special case, where $P_0$ has a unimodal elliptically contoured density, we recover Theorem 3 in \cite{butlerdaviesjuhn93}.
+With Theorems \ref{th:continuity} and \ref{th:consistency estimator}, it turns out that the difference between the MCD estimator $ (\widehat{T}_n(S_n),\widehat{C}_n(S_n) )$ and the MCD functional $ (T_{n}(\phi_n),C_{n}(\psi_n) )$ indeed tends to zero with probability one.
 However, we were not able to find an easier, direct argument.